Brunei–Muara District: Landmarks

 The Sultan resides at Istana Nurul Iman, the biggest residential palace in the world.
-It is well-known for its golden domes, vaulted ceiling, and riverfront location, which make it a favorite photo subject.
+It is well-known for its golden domes, vaulted ceiling, and riverfront location, which make it a favourite photo subject.
 During Hari Raya Aidilfitri, the palace is accessible to the public, allowing locals and guests to interact with the Sultan and his family.
 The Brunei Energy Hub, Brunei Museum, Brunei Maritime Museum, Brunei History Centre, Kota Batu Archaeological Park and the Malay Technology Museum offer historical and cultural insights by showcasing Bruneian history and antique instruments utilised in traditional industries.
 The Royal Regalia Museum in Bandar Seri Begawan is home to ceremonial regalia such as the coronation crowns and royal chariot.
 To further improve the visitor experience, the Kampong Ayer Cultural and Tourism Gallery has interactive exhibits and presentations about Kampung Ayer.
 One of Brunei's oldest still standing structures is Bubungan Dua Belas, which is situated along Jalan Subok in Kota Batu and was constructed in 1906.
 With sweeping views over Kampong Ayer, it was once the home of British Residents and High Commissioners.

 Recreation

 Views of the palace can be seen nearby at Taman Persiaran Damuan, which is close to the royal palace.
 It is a well-liked location for runners and visitors alike and has six outdoor sculptures created by ASEAN artists.
 Situated along the Muara–Tutong Highway, Bukit Shahbandar Forest Recreation Park boasts a 70 hectare environment perfect for bicycling, trekking, and running, as well as an observation tower with panoramic views.
 There are nine hills in Jerudong Park, which is popular with daring hikers, and 199 hectares of beautiful paths, picnic areas, and an observation tower at Berakas Forest Recreation Park.
 Last but not least, Tasek Lama Recreational Park, one of the oldest in the city, offers a haven for people and families with its rich vegetation and natural waterfall.

 Tungku Beach is located just north of The Empire Brunei on the coastal highway.
 It's a great place to hang out with picnic tables and giant casuarina trees for shade.
-A local favorite, Jerudong Beach is well-known for its wet market, where one can purchase fresh fish and vegetables and enjoy vigorous walking and running amidst picturesque surroundings and sea wind.
+A local favourite, Jerudong Beach is well-known for its wet market, where one can purchase fresh fish and vegetables and enjoy vigorous walking and running amidst picturesque surroundings and sea wind.
 In addition, Muara and Serasa Beaches are well-liked, particularly by families, because of their facilities, which include food stands, bathrooms, changing areas, and picnic areas.